ICAMS/Kanapy/docs/usage.rst

 them as shown:

-.. note:: Make sure that you are within the virtual environment created during kanapy installation.
+.. note:: Make sure that you are within the virtual environment created during the kanapy installation, as
-          As this environment contains the installed kanapy and its required dependencies.
+          this environment contains the installed kanapy and its required dependencies.

 .. code-block:: console